mmnavarr/malcosaurus/docs/npm_cheatsheet.md

 $ npx <module-name>
 ```

-Fun fact:

-Since npm was originally designed for node packages, the npm start command will automatically run the server.js file hence why you do not need to specify which file/script you want to run.
+Fun fact - since npm was originally designed for node packages, the npm start command will automatically run the server.js file hence why you do not need to specify which file/script you want to run.

-##

-Easter Eggs
+## Easter Eggs

 ```
 $ npm xmas